jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 WNDR3700](https://openwrt.org/toh/netgear/wndr3700) that I had lying around unused.
 Old [used routers](https://www.kijiji.ca/b-computer-accessories/canada/router/k0c128l0?sort=priceAsc) are really cheap if you need one.
-Just be sure to check its OpenWrt support.
+Just be sure to check that it's supported by OpenWrt.
 Try to avoid one that requires a [serial console](https://openwrt.org/docs/techref/hardware/port.serial) to perform the install if you don't have much experience with such things, and wish to avoid added frustration.